 Online Sneaker Marketplaces

-Lastly, eBay is still a great place to list sneakers, especially if your account has a positive feedback rating.
+Finally, eBay is still a great place to list sneakers, especially if your account has a positive feedback rating.
 Aside from the fact that many users add a handful of hyped suffixes like “Undefeated, Jordan YEEZY, Patta…” and so on, eBay has been around for decades, which means a lot of eyes will be on any sneakers you list there.
 Additionally, eBay’s user base is typically slightly older than Grailed, which could make your interactions more straightforward.

 Outside of that, there is also social media.
 You can use your Instagram feed to sell your shoes, but if you don’t have a huge following, it might be wise to use popular sneaker hashtags so anyone searching can find your listing.
 Twitter is another resource as well.
-Sites like eBay and Craigslist are also options.
+Sites like Craigslist are also options.

 Over time, shorthand terms have developed on these sites, so here’s a quick cheat sheet explaining the most common ones: